TriAzz/ChessConquest/README.md

 ## Custom Pieces

-The game includes the standard chess pieces plus a custom "Vanguard" piece that:
+The game includes custom pieces that different factions may use:

-- Can move diagonally 1 square
-- Can move horizontally up to 2 spaces
+### Cavalry
+- Moves like a Knight (L-shape)
+- Used exclusively by the Crimson Order faction
+- Replaces Knights in the back row and two pawns in front of bishops
+- Gives the Crimson Order a unique cavalry-focused army composition

+### Vanguard
-- Can move vertically up to 2 spaces
+- Moves diagonally 1 square or horizontally/vertically up to 2 squares
-- Replaces the middle pawns in the standard setup
+- Used by the Iron Legion faction to replace the middle pawns
-- Is represented by diamond symbols (♢ for white and ♦ for black)
+- Provides enhanced defensive capability on the front line

 ## System Requirements